Plumsail/forms-docs/source/designer/provision.rst

                     var guid = Set.Id;
                 }
     *   -   **AddListViewCommands**
-        -   Contains boolean that determines if the Form Set uses List View Commands (Form Panel).
+        -   Contains boolean that determines if Form Commands (Form Panel) are loaded in the list views.
 Can be used to get and set.

             If set to false, neither **Panel** nor **CustomListViewCode** properties will work.